“Owasso tech job”

 I was also unable to meet the floor manager's basic requirements.
 I tried to put more energy into my external job search but it was already maxed out, and I was burning a lot of energy trying to be a bill collector.

-The financial services company managers monitored performance by displaying each person's name and rank on a large whiteboard.
+Capital One managers monitored performance by displaying each person's name and rank on a large whiteboard.
 Each time I walked past it, I saw my name at the bottom.

 One day a co-worker heard me trying to handle a phone call.
 She sat down at my computer and typed some financial material.
 The successful processing of that material briefly resulted in my daily rank within the